- US Online Poker

 A draft of the amendments has been circulating since June.
 However, Kowall intimated more input and recommendations are needed before a palatable piece of legislation emerges.

 Thus far, that hasn’t occurred.

-In a recent interview with GC, even the usually optimistic Kowall (at least on this issue), admitted the process is moving very slowly.
+In a recent interview with GC, even the usually optimistic Kowall (at least on this issue), admitted the process towards legal online casinos in MI is moving very slowly.
 Several stumbling blocks still remain:

 A more recent piece of online gambling legislation introduced by Rep. Brandt Iden aimed to fix some of the issues raised with Kowall’s bill.
 Chief among them is how to appease the state’s tribal gaming operators without alienating the commercial casinos.

 Iden held an informational hearing the day after the bill was introduced.
 And while the testimony was largely favorable — including Iden’s pronouncement that if he were a betting man, “iGaming will become law at some stage in the state of Michigan” — the hearing raised more questions than it answered.

 First, some remain unconvinced of whether the bill’s language complies with Michigan’s state constitution.